jason-weirather/CIBERSORT/README.md

 # CIBERSORT-wrapper

-##### A shell to facilitate loading / calling CIBERSORT software in structured environments and through a python module
+##### A python wrapper and module to facilitate loading / calling CIBERSORT software in structured environments.

 I am not an author of CIBERSORT nor am I affiliated with thier group.